digitalmaxime/Dotnet_Api_Intermediate/GraphQL/GraphQL/Documentation/readme.md

 # GraphQL with .NET Core

-Graphql demo with .net core and Hotchocolate using dockerized database
+Graphql demo with .net core and Hotchocolate using dockerized database (postgres or mssql)

 Visualizing the data with GraphQL localhost:5000/graphql

 ## Implementation steps